-Growing lima beans is not difficult but they have a long growing season and, unless you love gardening like we do, then then the long wait and the fag of picking and podding them may be too much.
+Growing lima beans is not difficult but they have a long season and, unless you love gardening like we do, then the wait for several months and the fag of picking and podding them may be too much.

-consumed by the family in a flash, so plan on a large trellis.
-They make for a surefire gourmet heaven; add a tad of butter to the hot limas if you're concerned about their starch content, but they have a low glycemic index; they do not produce an insulin rush and are not fattening.
+Oh and eating them, a delicious food, they'll be consumed by the family in a flash, so plan on a large trellis.
+They make for a surefire gourmet heaven.
+Add a tad of butter to the hot limas if you are concerned about their starch content but they have a low glycemic index; they do not produce an insulin rush and are not fattening.

 You'll need to build a trellis before growing lima beans.
 The bush type are much less prolific and picking them will break your back.

-Here's some interesting research; vigorous rehab exercises were slightly more effective than chiropractic, and anti inflammatories came a distant third, in the management of low back pain.
+Here's some interesting research; vigorous rehabilitation exercises were slightly more effective than spinal manipulation by a DC.
+Anti-inflammatory medication came a distant third in the management of low back pain.

 Start by digging two trenches, the deeper the better, about one metre apart.
-Fill them with humus if you've been busy starting a compost pile because your growing lima beans are heavy feeders.
+Fill them with humus if you've been busy starting a compost pile; your growing lima beans are heavy feeders.
 Latterly I've just been tipping it on the surface and letting the hens in to find any cutworms.